 Also referred to as metal inert gas welding, MIG welding requires a heated wire that works as a filler.
 It’s an easier option regarding control and is often seen as being more efficient.

 The two main components of this task are an electrode and a heated wire.
 The electrode is essential for offering a faster weld since it joins two metal pieces without having to heat the metal itself.
 For example, if you have two carbon steel sheets, you join them with the material in the middle rather than the steel.
+You can visit this site to learn more about it as it is known as a wonderful source of information for welders.

 The Advantages of MIG Welding